sentenz/template-dx/README.md

 #### 2.1.1.
 Make

 - [Makefile](Makefile)
-  > The Makefile serves as the task runner.
+  > Makefile defining tasks for building, testing, and managing the project.

   > [!NOTE]
-  > - Run the `make help` command in the terminal to list the tasks used for the project.
+  > - Run `make help` in the terminal to list the project tasks.
-  > - Targets **must** have a leading comment line starting with `##` to be included in the task list.
+  > - Each task description must begin with `##` to be included in the task list.

   ```plaintext
   $ make help